-The following is added to this Section: Disputes and differences arising out of or in connection with this Agreement shall be finally settled by arbitration which shall be held in Singapore in accordance with the rules of the International Chamber of Commerce (ICC).
-The arbitrator or arbitrators designated in conformity with those rules shall have the power to rule on their own competence and on the validity of the Agreement to submit to arbitration.
-The arbitration award shall be final and binding for the parties without appeal and the arbitral award shall be in writing and set forth the findings of fact and the conclusions of law.
+Disputes arising out of or in connection with this Statement of Limited Warranty shall be finally settled by arbitration which shall be held in Singapore in accordance with the Arbitration Rules of Singapore International Arbitration Center ("SIAC Rules") then in effect.
+The arbitration award shall be final and binding for the parties without appeal and shall be in writing and set forth the findings of fact and the conclusions of law.

-All proceedings shall be conducted, including all documents presented in such proceedings, in the English language.
 The number of arbitrators shall be three, with each side to the dispute being entitled to appoint one arbitrator.

-The two arbitrators appointed by the parties shall appoint a third arbitrator before proceeding upon the reference.
-The third arbitrator shall act as chairman of the proceedings.
-Vacancies in the post of chairman shall be filled by the president of the ICC.
+The two arbitrators appointed by the parties shall appoint a third arbitrator who shall act as chairman of the proceedings.
+Vacancies in the post of chairman shall be filled by the president of the SIAC.
 Other vacancies shall be filled by the respective nominating party.
 Proceedings shall continue from the stage they were at when the vacancy occurred.